alexanderlevin/mnist_digit_recognition/README.md

 # MNIST digit recognition demo

 Little webapp for demoing digit recognition using the convolutional neural network.
+You can train a simple convolutional neural network on the MNIST dataset, and then try out your model on hand-written input (through a webapp).

-Originally based on a Tensorflow tutorial, but has since been ported to Keras.
+The convolutional network was originally based on a Tensorflow tutorial, but has since been ported to Keras.

 ## Set up your environment
 1. Create and activate a virtualenv